 The WinTec4 software features a TDC setup parameter that allows users to manipulate the TDC point for the trigger wheel.
-There is one adjustable parameter:
+There are two adjustable parameters:

-Change DFU "A" Trigger Wheel TDC
+Change DFU "A" Trigger Wheel TDC Change DFU "B" Trigger Wheel TDC

+For all but the odd-fire applications, the adjustment is only present for the DFU "A" TDC.
 The default setting for DFU "A" TDC is 11, signifying TDC alignments with the 11th tooth.
 If you are aligned with the 13th tooth at TDC, change this number to 13.
 Several late-model Bosch-equipped applications use our 60 (-2) tooth trigger wheel, but come from the factory with a different TDC tooth alignment.
 Typically, these setups are referenced to the 14th tooth for TDC, but you MUST confirm this on your application, since Bosch used a few different offsets through the years.